 Attorney Halvorson has participated in litigating over fifteen hundred individual asbestos claims against asbestos manufacturers, distributors, premise owners, and employers resulting in numerous multi-million dollar settlements.
 She currently represents those suffering from mesothelioma as a result of military service, occupational, household, and environmental exposure to asbestos.
 Not only is attorney Halvorson a litigator against corporate wrongdoers, she is a counselor who carefully and thoughtfully guides victims and their families through what will be one of the most difficult times in their lives.
 Attorney Halvorson's persistence and work ethic are key to the success she has had on behalf of her clients.

 Attorney Halvorson is licensed to practice law in Rhode Island and Louisiana.
-She is admitted to practice before all Louisiana state and federal courts, the United States Court of Appeals for the Fifth Circuit, and the United States Supreme Court.
+She is admitted to practice before all Louisiana state and federal courts and the United States Supreme Court.
 Attorney Halvorson joined Early, Lucarelli, Sweeney & Meisenkothen in 2006 and is a partner in the firm's Connecticut office.

 A Letter from Lila Riemann